IshmaelRogers/Perception/Object Recognition/README.md

 Each image has an associated red, green and blue color value.
 RGB can be thought of as the filling of a color grid where the position along each axis defines how much red, green and blue there is in a point

 ![alt text][image1]

+An RGB representation of color is good at reproducing what we see with human eyes.
+However, it is not optimal for representing color in perception tasks dealing with robotics.
+NOTE: Objects can appear to have a different colors under various lighting conditions.

+To better optimize our perception pipeline, we convert this RGB color representation to another color representation in order to make thresholding or color selection operations less sensitive to light.

+HSV is very robust to lighting changes

+![alt text][image2]

 # HSV Intuition